DAR Misson

 Adopt-A-Precinct

-John Bartram Chapter, NSDAR, Daughters’ worked at the polls during the primary election filling many essential roles and we will also work on the general election day.
-We adopted the Allamanda Recreation Center in The Villages as our poll.
+John Bartram Chapter, NSDAR, Daughters’ worked at the polls during the elections filling many essential roles.

 Photo courtesy of a chapter member.